Beyond Comfort: The Science and Art of Bicycle Saddles – A Pro's Perspective

 1. Understand your riding style and position.
 A saddle that works brilliantly for aggressive road racing might be terrible for more upright gravel riding.

 2. Get your sit bones measured.
-This provides a starting point for width selection, though remember that riding position affects how your sit bones contact the saddle.
+This gives you a starting point for width selection, though remember that riding position affects how your sit bones contact the saddle.

 3. Consider your flexibility.
 Riders with limited hamstring and lower back flexibility often need saddles with more cutout or relief areas to accommodate a more upright position.

 4. Test systematically.
-When trying saddles, make only one change at a time and give yourself at least 3-5 rides to adapt before making judgments.
+When trying saddles, make only one change at a time and give yourself at least 3–5 rides to adapt before judging.

 5. Consider professional fitting.
 A professional bike fit that includes saddle pressure mapping can provide objective data about your specific needs.